contributte/rabbitmq/.docs/README.md

 You may also want to declare the queues and exchanges via rabbitmq management interface or a script but if you fail to do so, don't run the declare console command and don't specify `autoCreate: true`, exceptions will be thrown when accessing undeclared queues/exchanges.

+If you need to declare the queues and exchanges as late as possible, you can set `autoCreate: lazy`, that will move creation on the real use of queues/exchanges, so initializing classes will not trigger creation.

+### Federation

+If your rabbit is capable of Federation, you can easily set federation exchange.
+Just be aware, you must be able to connect to upstream server and have correct rights.

+For now, only exchanges are supported for federation, but queues will be added in near future.

+if you need more about federation, see https://www.rabbitmq.com/federation.html

 ### Publishing messages